Politics of Uganda: Executive

 The head of state in Uganda is the President, who is elected by a popular vote to a five-year term.
 This is currently Yoweri Museveni, who is also the head of the armed forces.
 The previous presidential elections were in February 2011, and in the election of February 2016, Museveni was elected with 68 percent of the vote.
 The cabinet is appointed by the president from among the elected legislators.
-The prime minister, Robina Nabbanja, assists the president in the supervision of the cabinet.
+The prime minister of Uganda, Robina Nabbanja, assists the president in the supervision of the cabinet.

 The Cabinet of Uganda, according to the Constitution of Uganda, "shall consist of the President, the Vice President and such number of Ministers as may appear to the President to be reasonably necessary for the efficient running of the State."

 Ministries of Uganda

 The below are the ministries in Uganda: